SciML/DiffEqDocs.jl/docs/src/features/ensemble.md

 ## Example 1: Solving an ODE With Different Initial Conditions

+_NOTE: For all examples provided below, you must be running at least Julia version 1.1.1 in order for them to work as intended._

 ### Random Initial Conditions

 Let's test the sensitivity of the linear ODE to its initial condition.
 To do this,